 1917—Before locking up 33 women for protesting in front of the White House, guards beat them with clubs.

-1909—Birth of Joseph R. McCarthy, “a great American [whose] stature will grow with the passage of time,” according to a memorial tribute from N.H.
-Sen. Styles Bridges.
+1909—“A great American [whose] stature will grow with the passage of time,” according to N.H.
+Sen. Styles Bridges: Joe McCarthy is born.

 1908—A heart attack fells the Chief of the Imperial Military Cabinet, Dietrich Graf von Hülsen-Haeseler, at 56, while he dances before Kaiser Wilhem II in a ballerina’s tutu.